 Act A law that has been passed by the Oireachtas (parliament) and approved by the President.
 Agent A person who acts on your behalf in an appeal, application or referral.
-Appeal (building control) A review of the original decision on an application made by a building control authority to either refuse or to grant subject to condition or conditions.
-Appellant An individual or group who makes an appeal.
-Applicant An individual or group who makes an application to a building control authority.
+Appeal (building control) A review of the original decision on an application made by a building control authority to either refuse or to grant subject to conditions.
+Appellant An individual or organisation who makes an appeal.
+Applicant An individual or organisation who makes an application to a building control authority.
 Board The Board of An Bord Pleanála.
-Building control authority The local authority - county council, city council or city and county council - responsible for building control in its areas.
-Fire safety certificate A certificate granted by a building control authority that certifies that the building, works, or change of use if constructed in accordance with the plans, documents and information submitted to the authority, would comply with the requirements of Part B of the Second Schedule to the Buildings Regulations.
+Building control authority The local authority - county council, city council or city and county council- responsible for building control in its area.
+Disability Access Certificate A certificate granted by a building control authority that certifies compliance of the design of certain works that the building, works or change of use if constructed in accordance with the plans, documents and information submitted would comply with the requirements of Part M of the Second Schedule to the Building Regulations.

-Inspector A technical member of staff who makes site inspections, prepares a report on the planning case and makes a recommendation to the Board to grant or refuse permission.
-Invalid Does not meet all the statutory requirements needed by law and regulations to be considered a case.
-Regularisation certificate A certificate granted by a building control authority where a building has been commenced or completed without a fire safety certificate, where such a certificate is required and certifies that the building work is in compliance with Part B of the Second Schedule to the Building Regulations.
-Regulations A law or rules made by an Act or sometimes a Government minister.
-Revised fire safety certificate A certificate granted by a building control authority which is required where: • an application for a fire safety certificate is made before a grant of planning permission, by the subsequent permission, or • where significant revision is made to the design, works, extension or use of a building for which a fire safety certificate has already been granted, and • where any revision made by the planning permission (including any conditions attached) require that the revised design complies with Part B of the regulations.

-Statutory Something that is decided, set up or controlled by statute law.
+A technical member of staff who makes site inspections, prepares a report on the planning case and makes a recommendation to the Board to grant or refuse permission.
+Does not meet all of the statutory requirements needed by law and regulations to be considered a case.
+A law or rules made by an Act or sometimes a Government minister.
+Something that is decided, set up or controlled by statute law.
 Statute law is a law passed by parliament.
+Requirements needed by law for a case to be valid.
+A certificate granted by a building control authority which is required where: • an application for a disability access certificate is made before a grant of planning permission, by the subsequent permission, or • where significant revision is made to the design, works, extension or use of a building for which a disability access certificate has already been granted, and • where any revision made to the planning permission (including any conditions attached) require that the revised design complies with Part M of the regulations.

-Statutory requirements Requirements needed by law for a case to be valid.
-Submission A document on appeals or applications which may include supporting materials such as photographs, plans, drawings and technical guidance.
+Submission A document on appeals or applications which may include supporting items such as photographs, plans, drawings and technical guidance.
 (The document can be typed or handwritten.)
 Valid Meets all statutory requirements needed by law and regulations to be considered as a case.
 We, our, us An Bord Pleanála.
 You You as a person, company, group, organisation or State authority.